Qix-/color/README.md

-# css-color
+# color
-css-color is a library for color conversion and manipulation with support for CSS color strings.
+`color` is a library for color conversion and manipulation with support for CSS color strings.

 ```javascript
 var color = Color("#77E4FE");